• Skip to primary navigation

 Joulutorttu is a Finnish pastry popular during the Christmas season.
 These pinwheel/star-shaped tarts are traditionally filled with a prune jam, but I also topped a few with some leftover apricot jam I had on hand for a little contrast in color.

 The prune jam comes together fairly easily.
-Pitted prunes are soaked in water for a couple of hours (many recipes I came across skipped this step), then simmered on the stove with a little Dixie Crystals sugar and water for about 20 minutes until softened enough to easily mash.
+Pitted prunes are soaked in water for a couple of hours (many recipes I came across skipped this step), then simmered on the stove with a little sugar and water for about 20 minutes until softened enough to easily mash.

 If desired, you can also puree the jam at this point for a smoother texture.